 Two Japanese Beauty Companies Continue to Rank Highest in Sales

 Japanese beauty company, Shiseido, moved into the American market in 1962 when it established the company’s first overseas investment in Hawaii.
-That being said, across the globe, it is the oldest beauty company and currently, the fourth-largest cosmetics company in the world.
+That being said, it is the oldest beauty company across the globe and is currently the fourth-largest cosmetics company in the world.

 Another Japanese beauty brand sold in the U.S. is Tatcha, established more than a decade ago.
 Today, its cleansing oils and moisturizing creams are among the most popular skin-care brands in the U.S, with sales rising more than 80 percent in 2018, reaching $125 million.
-The brand’s founder, however, stated the company is purposeful about not looking at the competition.
-“When things suddenly become trendy and we’re in the party, we’re delighted, but that’s never been the strategy.”
+The brand’s founder, however, stated the company is not looking at the competition - “When things suddenly become trendy and we’re in the party, we’re delighted, but that’s never been the strategy.”

 Japanese Beauty Imports are Typically Either High End or Lower End